IamBahno/VUT-FIT-projects/README.md

 # Welcome to My Projects!

-Welcome to my collection of projects for the **VUT FIT** courses.
+Welcome to my collection of projects for the **VUT FIT** (Faculty of Information Technology, **Brno University of Technology**).
 Each project is linked to its corresponding GitHub repository for easy access and exploration.
-Below, you’ll find my projects organized by degree and semester.

 ---